Haile Gebre, Mordecofe

 Mordecofe is a model of a private sector development in Ethiopia.
 Through its Direct Trade relationships, they secure fair and livable wages for their employees and the family of farmers.

-Haile Gebre and Stumptown teamed up to arrange a method to track cherry selection more closely.
+In 2013, Haile Gebre and Stumptown teamed up to arrange a method to track cherry selection more closely.
 This collaboration opened the possibilities of interesting flavor combinations by selecting from various plots on the farm.
 Haile still develops his nursery with new plant material which enables him to continue the proper renovation that’s so vital to Ethiopia’s genetic coffee history.